Table of Contents

 Here are some that those looking to establish an online store will certainly benefit from:

-Those who decide to sell products or services using their Wix website can create discount codes and coupons, use Wix ShoutOut to promote their website through e-mail campaigns and share updates via social media.
+Those who decide to sell products or services using their Wix website can do so easily.
+The platform allows for all the basic tools including discount codes and coupons, Wix ShoutOut to promote their website through e-mail campaigns and share updates via social media.

 Online inventories can be monitored, any visitors who abandon their order before completion can be automatically emailed, shipping and tax costs as well as the printing of labels are all easily ‘do-able’.